Iowa State Fairgrounds: Fairgrounds today

 The fairgrounds are composed of 435 acre, of which 275 acre are devoted to the fair proper and about 160 acre are campground.
 The grounds are organized with activities grouped into departmental areas.
 The livestock departments such as cattle, horses, sheep and poultry are on the south; historically there was a railcar unloading area south of the barns, but this has since been decommissioned and cut back to serve a nearby animal feed company.
 The plant departments, which includes cash crops, fruits and floral are located in the center.
 The amusement area with the midway and race track/grandstand is in the northeast section of the fairgrounds.
 The machinery department is in the west and the campgrounds are in the east.
 There is also a street plan based on a T-shaped road arrangement.
 The east/west artery is Grand Avenue, also called the Grand Concourse, and the north/south artery is Rock Island Avenue.
 The eastern portion of the fairgrounds is hilly while the western portion is flat.

 In addition to the annual state fair the fairgrounds also hosts auto shows, livestock exhibitions, flea markets, antique shows, concerts, trade shows and other events.

+The Grateful Dead played two concerts at the Fairgrounds - the first in May 1973 and the second in June 1974.